Several years ago, my neighbor was moving away. She asked me if I wanted a…

 After we replaced our old fence, I saved the pieces to use on projects.
 I knew that I wanted to make a bench using my old fence posts.
 If you want, you can buy new posts to make a bench like in the Pinterest picture.

-I was glad that there were directions how to copy this bench!
 This might have been my first project with my new Kreg jig– I’m not sure.
 But this bench was one of the reasons that I wanted a Kreg jig in the first place!
 To see my other projects made with a Kreg jig, click here.

 Before